CrucialE/React-Entry-Test-Scandiweb/README.md

  It uses styled components(macro) which offers better readability of classes in debugging.

- The project uses the Node environment the npm run build depends on node modules and the source code provide has already ran

- 1. npm install and npm run build.
+ The project uses the Node environment the npm run build depends on node modules and the source code provide has already ran:npm install and npm run build.

  So In this source code already contains a build/static folder which contain the Javascript and CSS files.